Invertible Extractors and Wiretap Protocols: Introduction

 \subsection{Overview of our Results}

 In this paper we prove several lower bounds for the rate of asymptotically perfectly private wiretap protocols with negligible, i.e., superpolynomially small, error.
+This is shown constructively; i.e., by demonstrating polynomial-time computable encoding and decoding schemes that achieve the lower bounds.
 Our main tool is the design of various types of invertible extractors, a concept defined in Section~\ref{sec:InvExt}.

+The formal model that our results are based on is defined in Section~\ref{sec:model}.
+As we will see, this model is more stringent than the original Wiretap~II problem.
+In Section~\ref{sec:symb-fix}, we review a known construction of symbol-fixing extractors based on linear codes.
+Then we extend this result to the case of ``restricted'' affine sources, using \emph{rank-metric} codes.
+Using these extractors, we are able to recover Ozarow and Wyner's coding-based wiretap schemes as well as a recent construction of wiretap schemes for network coding (due to Silva and Kschischang \cite{ref:RankMetric}, discussed in Section~\ref{sec:NetCod}) in our framework.

-Our first bound, described in Section~\ref{sec:walk}, shows that if the alphabet size is $d$, then there exists $\alpha_d\in(0,1)$ such that for every $\eta>0$ and every constant resilience $\delta \in [0, 1)$, we have rate $R\ge \max\{\alpha_d(1-\delta), 1-\delta/\alpha_d\}-\eta$ with exponentially small error.
+Our next construction, described in Section~\ref{sec:walk}, shows that if the alphabet size is $d$, then there exists $\alpha_d\in(0,1)$ such that for every $\eta>0$ and every constant resilience $\delta \in [0, 1)$, we essentially have rate $R\ge \max\{\alpha_d(1-\delta), 1-\delta/\alpha_d\}-\eta$ with exponentially small error.
 This is achieved by suitably modifying the symbol-fixing extractor of Kamp and Zuckerman~\cite{ref:KZ}.
 Contrary to the coding theoretic construction of Ozarow and Wyner, for a \emph{fixed} alphabet size our bound gives a positive rate for every constant resilience $\delta \in [0, 1)$.